How to type fast – Master the 10 finger system with these 8 typing tips

 Anthony Robbins is pretty good in teaching how to set goals.
 Please look here.

-You’re probably all hyped up and ready to start typing until your fingers ache, but there are several things to consider first, such typing ergonomics.
-First of all is your posture.
-Yes, your posture, because you don’t want to ruin your back while typing and sitting in a bad position.
+You’re probably all hyped up and ready to start typing until your fingers ache, but there are several things to consider first, such as maintaining good posture and ergonomics.
+Developing a good posture is essential because you don’t want to ruin your back while typing and sitting in a bad position.
+Furthermore, you want to avoid health issues such as RSI (Repetitive Strain Injury) or computer vision syndrome.

 Remember, you’re probably going to be doing this for hours each day, so you want a comfortable and correct posture!
-Second of all, the room you’re going to be doing your training in needs as much light as possible.
+Second of all, the room you’re going to work in or be doing your training in needs as much light as possible.

 A regular keyboard is good because it’s the most common keyboard around, and once you get used to the key positioning on that one, you’re going to have no problems moving on to more advanced keyboards.
 However, regular keyboards are not very ergonomic, and you may encounter wrist pain if typing for several hours each day on such a keyboard.